liuxin0824/ComSD/README.md

-## Videos of the discovered skills after unsupervised pre-training
+## Videos of the discovered unsupervised skills

 ### ComSD (ours)